Influence of light, temperature, and iron oxidation state on the dissolution rate of combusted iron particles in oxalic

-To estimate the influence of reaction temperature $\overline{T}$, light irradiation and fuel-to-air equivalence ratio $\Phi$ on the dissolution rate of the CIPs in 0.45 mol/l OxA, a pre-existing experimental setup is utilized~\citep{LAUSCH2024}.
-The setup consists of a fused-silica macro cuvette in which a rotating cylinder keeps the particles suspended.
-The cuvette is preheated to the desired temperature using a water jacket and the preparation of the cuvette is described in Sec.~\ref{subsec:Chemicals}. \\ An experiment begins ($t=0$) with adding the CIPs to the solution, immediately starting the cylinder rotation and simultaneously activating the camera image acquisition.
-An experiment is considered completed if either no particles can be detected anymore (optical resolution limit set at 5\,$\upmu$m particle diameter) or the reaction reaches a duration of 10\,h.
-The cylinder is then cleaned in an ultrasonic water bath for 3~min and subsequently rinsed with bidestilled water.
-After the cuvette is cleaned with bidestilled water, the hydrophobic coating at the top edges is renewed, thus concluding the experimental procedure.\\ The setup is equipped with a video system to obtain temporarily resolved \textit{in-situ} data of the particles during the dissolution.
-Post-processing of the data yields the projected area $A$ of each detected particle as well as the Feret diameter ratio $\mathrm{F = F_{max}/F_{min}}$ (where a $\mathrm{F}$-value of one corresponds to a circle and higher values to needle-shaped objects) at different boundary conditions.
-These geometrical descriptors can be found in Fig.~\ref{fig:example_image_processing}.
-The values of $A$ in the recorded images of all particles are then used to calculate the area-equivalent particle diameter $d = \sqrt{4A/\pi}$.
-Using the total number of all particles $n$ in one of the 60 discrete time intervals is then used to estimate the median particle diameter $\Tilde{d}$.
-A bootstrap procedure with 4000 bootstrap samples yields an estimation of the 95\% confidence interval of the non-normal distribution $\Tilde{d}_{95,\mathrm{boot}}$ in each time interval~\citep{LAUSCH2024}.
+At the start of the experiments ($t=0$), CIPs were added to the solution, and cylinder rotation and image acquisition (using a IDS Imaging U3-3080CP-C-HQ video camera, spatial resolution 0.4 $\upmu$m/pixel) were immediately activated.
+An experiment was considered complete when no particles were visually detected (the optical resolution limit was intentionally set at 5\,$\upmu$m during the postprocessing, corresponding to the area\textendash equivalent particle diameter) or when the reaction time reached 10\,h.
+The cylinder was then cleaned in an ultrasonic water bath for 3\,min and rinsed with bi\textendash distilled water.
+Finally, the hydrophobic coating on the top edges was renewed.\\ Post\textendash processing of the data obtained from the video system under different boundary conditions yielded the projected area $A$ of each detected particle and its Feret diameter ratio $F = F_\mathrm{max}/F_\mathrm{min}$ (where $F=1$ corresponds to a circle and higher values indicate needle\textendash shaped objects).
+The geometric descriptors are presented in Fig.~\ref{fig:example_image_processing}.
+The values of $A$ obtained from the recorded images of all particles were then used to calculate the area\textendash equivalent particle diameter $d = \sqrt{4A/\pi}$.
+The total number of particles $n$ in each of the 60 discrete time intervals was then used to estimate the median particle diameter $\Tilde{d}$.
+A bootstrap procedure with 4000 bootstrap samples yielded an estimation of the 95\% confidence interval of the non\textendash normal distribution $\Tilde{d}_{95,\mathrm{boot}}$ in each time interval~\citep{LAUSCH2024}.